wesleyschan/codex-vitae/CodexVitae_2017_v1.md

 - **People are for the most part, inherently good.** Or at the very least, they tend to be reciprocal.
 And even if they're not, go ahead and treat others and strangers as if they were.
 Set the standard for cooperation.
 (Even a nod and smile is enough, at least in American culture.
 That may be culturally specific).
 I realize that may be awfully naive, but I think it's everybody's duty to help break the chain when we're all stuck in a cycle of violence or despair.
 Lack of cooperation is not reason enough to use force.
 (Note that this is different from watching someone put another person in grave danger).
 - **Your body and mind are not separable.** (or: peace out Cartesian dualism).
 The human body is not just a vessel for the mind.
-- **Cynicism is a convenient trap to fall into.** Starting in high school and college, I noticed that humor in those ages tends to have more of a bite.
+- **Cynicism is a convenient trap to fall into.** I like what Maria Popova writes as her final lesson in "10 Years of Brain Pickings" -- #10: "Don't just resist cynicism, fight it actively."
+Starting in high school and college, I noticed that humor in those ages tends to have more of a bite.
 More on tearing things down, as opposed to revealing something. ((Something about it feels unsettling, but why?
 Will have to think on this some more)).
 - **Is productivity the only measure of a person's work?** No!!
 And yet, there's this obsession with it.
 There's more to work than productivity itself.
 - **Righteous anger is a dangerous and intoxicating trap.** I won't pretend that I don't fall for it sometimes.
 - **Beware the cult of happiness.** Happiness, at least by the western interpretation of it (being blissful, .
 I say this as a jolly fellow.
 To give credence only to this emotion is to